Gnome Monosoupape

+French aircraft manufacturers ordered relatively few Monosoupape engines preferring other types including Gnome et Rhône's own Le Rhône series.
+2,188 Monosoupape engines were manufactured in Britain, with additional licensed production taking place in Italy and the United States.

+British aircraft designer Thomas Sopwith described the Monosoupape as "one of the greatest single advances in aviation".
+However the type was also criticised for its poor reliability with Royal Flying Corps commander Hugh Trenchard describing it as a "beast of an engine".

 Background

 Unlike other rotaries, the early Gnome engines like the Gnome Omega, Lambda and Delta used a unique arrangement of valves in order to eliminate pushrods that operated during the inlet phase of the combustion cycle on more conventional engines.
 Instead, a single exhaust valve on the cylinder head was operated by a pushrod that opened the valve when the pressure dropped at the end of the power stroke.
 A pressure-operated inlet valve, which was balanced by a counterweight to equalize the centrifugal forces, was placed in the centre of the piston crown, where it opened to allow the fuel–air charge to enter from the engine's central crankcase.

 Although ingenious, the system had several drawbacks: the cylinder heads had to be removed to perform maintenance of the intake valves, and to adjust the timing correctly.
 Fuel economy suffered in comparison to other rotaries because the inlet valves could not be opened and closed at the ideal times.